GraphLand: Evaluating Graph Machine Learning Models on Diverse Industrial Data: Experimental setup

-\paragraph{Graph foundation models} Most currently available GFMs do not support node property prediction tasks in graphs with arbitrary node features.
-Of those that do, we were able to find only two models with open weights: OpenGraph \citep{xia2024opengraph} and AnyGraph \citep{xia2024anygraph}.
-Both OpenGraph and AnyGraph exploit the Transformer architecture and are pretrained with a link prediction objective on a mixture of different graph datasets.
+\paragraph{Graph foundation models} Most current GFMs do not support node property prediction tasks in graphs with arbitrary node features.
+Among those that do, we were able to find only two models with open pretrained checkpoints: OpenGraph \citep{xia2024opengraph} and AnyGraph \citep{xia2024anygraph}.
+Both OpenGraph and AnyGraph use the Transformer architecture and are pretrained with a link prediction objective on a mixture of different graph datasets.
 These methods differ in what data they can operate on.
 Specifically, OpenGraph only uses relational information and constructs node representations based on SVD factors of the adjacency matrix, while AnyGraph also uses the available node feature information and combines SVD factors for both the feature matrix and the adjacency matrix.
-Both these models were designed to be adapted to new node classification datasets without fine-tuning, using an in-context learning (\texttt{ICL}) setting instead.
+Both these models were designed to be adapted to new node classification datasets without fine-tuning, using an in-context learning (ICL) setting.
 Specifically, they can perform link prediction in arbitrary graphs, and they cast any node classification task as a link prediction task where links to virtual nodes representing classes are predicted for unlabeled nodes.

-Further, we were able to reproduce the pretraining for one more GFM~--- GCOPE \citep{zhao2024all} (weights for this model are not publicly available, but training code is).
-GCOPE also applies a projection to node features (e.g., based on SVD or attention mechanism), but exploits additional virtual nodes as graph coordinators to simultaneously process different graph datasets at the pretraining stage.
+Further, we reproduced the pretraining for two more GFMs~--- TS-GNN~\citep{finkelshtein2025equivariance} and GCOPE \citep{zhao2024all} (the weights for these models are not publicly available, but the training code is).
+GCOPE also applies a projection to node features (e.g., based on SVD or an attention mechanism), and also uses additional virtual nodes as graph coordinators to simultaneously process different graph datasets at the pretraining stage.
 The authors use GraphCL \citep{you2020graph} or SimGRACE \citep{xia2022simgrace} as the pretraining objective.
-In contrast to OpenGraph and AnyGraph, GCOPE uses fine-tuning for adaptation to new node classification datasets.
-However, neither of the three models supports node regression.
-Further, we found that these GFMs cannot scale to large datasets.
+In contrast to the ICL approaches, GCOPE uses fine-tuning for adaptation to new node classification datasets.

+The TS-GNN model takes a very different approach.
+Its authors observe that a GFM is expected to be feature-permutation-invariant, label-permutation-equivariant, and node-permutation-equivariant, design a linear transformation that satisfies these properties, and use it as the main GFM building block.
+Note that TS-GNN requires solving several least squares problems to fit its weights before making predictions, which is a form of training, but, following the authors of this model, we still mark it as ICL due to these least squares problems being computationally light compared to typical fine-tuning.
+The original paper proposes two versions of TS-GNN: TS-Mean and TS-GAT; we use TS-Mean in all our experiments.